seanbsamson/fluss/website/docs/install-deploy/overview.md

                 <td>ZooKeeper</td>
                     <td>
                         :::warning
-                        ZooKeeper will be removed to simplify deployment in the near future.
-For more details, please checkout [Roadmap](/roadmap/).
+                        ZooKeeper will be removed in the near future to simplify deployment.
+For more details, please check out [Roadmap](/roadmap/).
                         :::
                         <p>
-                        Fluss leverages ZooKeeper for distributed coordination between all running CoordinatorServer instances and for metadata management.
+                        Fluss leverages ZooKeeper for distributed coordination across all running CoordinatorServer instances and for managing cluster metadata.
                         </p>
                     </td>
                     <td>